Localization of strings on group manifolds: Introduction and Review

 \ee Here, as in the usual proof of localization, the first line on the right-hand side of the second equality vanishes because it is a total derivative and the third line vanishes because of the invariance of the original action as well as the deformation.
 The second line is new compared to the usual proof of localization, and this also vanishes because of the conditions~\eqref{eq:delVnozm}, \eqref{eq:delpsinozm} above.
 In more detail, the condition \eqref{eq:delVnozm} implies that $ V \, \delta \bigl( \exp \bigl(-S - \lambda \, \delta V \bigr) \bigr)$ is independent of the $\chi_i$, and given this, the condition \eqref{eq:delpsinozm} implies the vanishing of $\int \d\chi_1\cdots \d\chi_n\, \delta ( \chi_1 \dots \chi_n) \, V \exp \bigl(-S - \lambda \, \delta V \bigr) $.

 The fact that the integral does not depend on $\lambda$ implies that $Z = Z(0) = Z(\infty)$ (where $Z(\infty)=\lim_{\lambda \to \infty} Z(\lambda)$).
 If $V$ has been suitably chosen, $Z(\infty)$ can be evaluated exactly as a sum over the critical points of~$\delta V$.
-Thus we arrive at the formula, \be Z \= \sum_{\alpha} \, e^{-S[X_\alpha]} \, Z_\text{1-loop} , \ee where $\alpha$ labels the critical points of $\delta V$, and the expression~$Z_\text{1-loop}$ stands for the integral over quadratic fluctuations of~$S+ \lambda \,\delta V$ around each critical point, after absorbing the fermionic zero-modes via the insertion in eqn.~(\ref{useful}).
+Thus we arrive at the formula, \be Z \= \sum_{\alpha} \, e^{-S[X_\alpha]} \, Z_\text{1-loop} , \ee where $\alpha$ labels the critical points of $\delta V$, and the expression~$Z_\text{1-loop}$ stands for the integral over quadratic fluctuations of~$S+ \lambda \,\delta V$ around each critical point, after performing the bosonic as well as the fermionic zero mode integrals in eqn.~\eqref{useful}.

 Choi and Takhtajan used this procedure, with suitable boundary conditions, to compute the partition function $\Tr\,e^{-\beta H}$ and more generally a twisted partition function $\Tr\, g \, e^{-\beta H}$, $g\in G$ (here $g$ acts on $G$ on, say, the left), for a purely bosonic theory of a particle moving on a compact group manifold $G$~\cite{Choi:2021yuz}.
 Equivalently, they computed the heat kernel of the group manifold.
 The partition function and the heat kernel of any quantum mechanical model can be expressed in terms of a sum over eigenstates of the Hamiltonian.
 For the particular case of a sigma-model with target a group manifold, the localization procedure leads to an alternative formula in terms of a sum over geodesics.
 Relationships of this type between a sum over quantum states and a sum over classical orbits are important in chaos theory, as studied by Gutzwiller and others, but it is quite exceptional to have an {\it exact} formula of this nature, such as the one that in the case of a group manifold comes from supersymmetric localization.